Environmental Measurement and Modeling

 PhD Physics and Mathematics, Moscow State University, Russia

-Vyacheslav (Slava) Gorshkov, PhD, is a senior programming analyst.
-His focus is supporting the Environmental Measurement and Modeling Division in the software design and development of the various modules of the Aviation Environmental Design Tool (AEDT).
+Vyacheslav (Slava) E. Gorshkov, PhD, is a senior programming analyst.
+Gorshkov’s focus is supporting the Environmental Measurement and Modeling Division in the software design and development of the various modules of the Aviation Environmental Design Tool (AEDT).

-Gorshkov has over 20 years of research and development experience in the information technology, telecommunication, energy, and science industries.
-His scientific interests include mathematical and computer modeling in the fields of radioecology, x-rays and gamma-rays diffraction, light propagation in disperse media, and theory of stochastic fields.
-In the information technology field, Gorshkov has been responsible for research, design, development, and implementation of applications in multi-platform and multi-operating system environments.
+He has more than 20 years of research and development experience in the information technology, telecommunication, energy, and science industries.
+Gorshkov’s scientific interests include mathematical and computer modeling in the fields of radioecology, x-rays and gamma-rays diffraction, light propagation in disperse media, and theory of stochastic fields.
+In the information technology field, he has been responsible for research, design, development, and implementation of applications in multi-platform and multi-operating system environments.

 Gorshkov’s prior assignments at the U.S. DOT Volpe Center included design, development, and maintenance of various applications for FMCSA.